-When you run your own business, your goal is to be seen as an expert in your industry.
-Establish that to position yourself and your business as the authority in the eyes of your customers.
+When you run your own business, one of your goals may be to be seen as an expert in your industry.

 10. Build excitement

-Everyone likes to belong to a special group, especially email consumers who like exclusive perks.
+Everyone likes to belong to a special group, especially when they can receive exclusive perks.

 Your customers aren’t all the same, and the one-size-fits-all approach doesn’t work.
 Use your email campaigns to drive home the message that your customers are unique and important to your business.